Sexual Harassment

 It takes strong men to stand up and call out inappropriate comments.

-Be clear – What is sexual harassment?
+What is sexual harassment?

 Sexual harassment can happen to women, men, and people of any gender identity or sexual orientation.
 It can be carried out by anyone of the same sex, a different sex or anyone of any gender identity.
+Sexual harassment can be carried out by strangers, people you know or people you are in a relationship with.

 Sexual harassment can be a one-off incident or an ongoing pattern of behaviour.
 It describes words or behaviours which are intended to make someone feel upset, scared, humiliated or offended.